1tzkaos/fantasy_football_monte_carlo_draft_simulator/README.md

 ### League Teams

 This file provides the details for the league.
-Other information, like whether the simulation should replicate a snake draft, is contained within the `.env` file, which is read by `models/config.py`.
+Other information, like whether the simulation should replicate a snake draft, should be contained within the `.env` file, which is read by `models/config.py`.

 The following columns are required: